AI Publishing Operational Manual

 4. Incremental uploads

-For large apps, upload files in batches using the token returned by the first call.
+For large artifacts, upload files in batches using the token returned by the first call.
 All calls with the same token update the same version atomically.

 # Start a new version — no token